GreyCorbel/azure-automation-devops-integration/README.md

 * Inability to manage variables and provide state-specific content for variables
 * Inability to deliver different versions of runbooks to different stages/environments

-Work then evpolved with interest of various development teams to manage more Azure areas from TFS Sample runbook, variable and Dsc config included in this repo demonstrates how to effectively log runbook activity and telemetry data into AppInsights instance - just by providing instrumentation key in variable - makes it really easy to standardize runbook activity logging and get more out of AppInsights.
+Work then evolved with interest of various development teams to manage more Azure areas from TFS Sample runbook, variable and Dsc config included in this repo demonstrates how to effectively log runbook activity and telemetry data into AppInsights instance - just by providing instrumentation key in variable - makes it really easy to standardize runbook activity logging and get more out of AppInsights.

 ## Capabilities
 Current implementation has the following features: